Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it returns the machine architecture string with examples (x86_64, aarch64).
-Differentiates from sibling 'uname' by specifying its limited scope.
+Description clearly states it returns the machine architecture string with examples (x86_64, aarch64).
+It distinguishes itself from the sibling tool 'uname' by specifying it's not for full system info.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.